openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.roaming/README.md

 ## Bridge Configuration

-The roaming bridge requires an `address` parameter which merely serves as an identifier for the virtual adapter, its value does not matter.
-It is advised to make sure it is set to a value outside of the normal bluetooth mac address range, for example: "FF:FF:FF:FF:FF:FF".

-Additionally, the parameter `discovery` can be set to `true` or `false`.
+The roaming bridge has a single parameter `backgroundDiscovery` that can be set to `true` or `false`.
-When set to `true`, a device discovered on any adapter will have a corresponding `roaming` discovery.
+When set to `true`, a device discovered on any other adapter will have a corresponding `roaming` discovery.
+The `backgroundDiscovery` parameter is true by default.

 ## Example

 This is how an Roaming adapter can be configured textually in a *.things file:

 ```
-Bridge bluetooth:roaming:ctrl "BLE Roaming Adapter" [ address="FF:FF:FF:FF:FF:FF", discovery=true ]
+Bridge bluetooth:roaming:ctrl "BLE Roaming Adapter" [ backgroundDiscovery=true ]
 ```